 As an employer, you can either hire professional counselors or outsource to an EAP provider.

 In certain, high-stress industries, offering an EAP is becoming a necessity.
 Today, candidates are very careful of the companies they select.

 However, it’s more than just about creating a positive image.

 The positive impact that these programs can have on companies is phenomenal.
-Here are a few reasons:
+Here are a few employee assistance program benefits:

-- They Result in Healthier Employees – according to one source, by offering EAPs, companies experienced a 33% decline in the usage of sick leaves.
+- They Result in Healthier Employees – according to one source, by offering EAPs in prevention and health services, companies experienced a 33% decline in the usage of sick leaves.

 - They Can Save Billions of Dollars – on a collective scale, US businesses lose up to $300 billion dollars due to work-related stress.
 While the root-cause is a grueling work-culture that has gone unchecked for decades, an EAP can help to a great extent.